acts-project/acts/docs/core/propagation.md

 :::

 To run the propagation, we must call the member function `propagate(...)` with the initial track parameters and the propagator options.
 There are several overloads to the `propagate(...)` function, which allow further customization:
-* With/without a target surfac: The overload with a target surface automatically adds an aborter for the passed `Surface` to the `AbortList`.
+* With/without a target surface: The overload with a target surface automatically adds an aborter for the passed `Surface` to the `AbortList`.
-* With/without a prepared result objec: Without a result object, a suitable result object is default-constructed internally.
+* With/without a prepared result object: Without a result object, a suitable result object is default-constructed internally.

 The result is an instance of {class}`Acts::Result`.
 It contains the actual result, or an error code in case something went wrong.
 In the actual result, the results of the different actors can again be accessed via a `get` method: